Bira/octopus-carnival/_drafts/hells-rebels-04-part-02.md

 no PCs trained in Performance.

-As soon as it completes, the dome of the opera house shines with a bright light and the whole city is enveloped in a protective dome that has a whole bunch of interesting effects and lasts for seven days.
+As soon as it completes, the dome of the opera house shines with a bright light and the whole city is enveloped in a protective field that lasts for seven days.
 While it's active, all weapons in the city count as being made of silver, and all evil outsiders must succeed at a moderately difficult caster level check to teleport or use similar abilities.
 The performer, every other PC, and up to four additional allies also gain a major bonus on saves against charm and compulsion effects, and become completely immune to fear.
 They can choose to end this blessing to automatically pass a save, or to gain the effects of the _breath of life_ spell (which yes, can return them to life if they die).

 The song can only be performed once a month - the PCs should ideally only need to perform it once in this adventure.
-When it's performed for the first time, Barzilai's Authority is reduced by 15 if that happens while that's still an issue.
+When it's performed for the first time, Barzilai's Authority is reduced by 15 if that's still an issue.
 It would be optimal if the PCs went into the Temple while under the effects of the Song, as it makes the assault much easier.

-They can also use rebellion actions to obtain a full map of the temple, and to sabotage the evil ritual, making it take twice as long to complete and slightly penalizing the priests involved.
-This gives them more time.

 ## The Temple of Asmodeus